Sridhar-SMN/lalitha_sahasranamam/verse_41.md

 ## 117. भक्त-सौभाग्यदायिनी - Bhakta sowbhagyadayini - Sep 6

-I am keeping this light so that you have the time to focus on nama 113 and nama 115 which are crucial.
+I am keeping this realtively light so that you have the time to focus on nama 113 and nama 115 which are crucial.

 This para is a cut/paste : This nama gets translated as - She confers prosperity on Her devotees.
 There is a reference to saubhāgya aṣṭagam (eight things that gives prosperity) in Agni Purāṇa.
 They are sugarcane, peepul tree, sprouted jīra seeds, coriander, cow’s milk (and its modifications curd, butter and ghee), everything that are yellow in colour, flowers and salt.
 All these indicate auspiciousness and prosperity.
 Young Nachiketa must be rolling his eyes in dismay if we stop explaining this nama just with this material blessing.
 As students of the LS, Gita and Upanishads we are expected to go from seeking the limited to seeking the unlimited within.